NekoCarreraDesigns/readme-generator/README.md

   # Title: Readme Generator

-  # Description: A command line readme generator using node.js
+  # Description: Generating a readme file from the command line

-  # Contents: none
+  # Contents: no

-  # Usage: Generating readme files from the command line for future projects
+  # Usage: generating a readme file using node.js

   # License: MIT

-  # Contributors: So far only me
+  # Contributors: nobody yet

+  # Installation: $ {data.installation}